market report header.jpg

 EGGS

-Market levels are higher for medium and large sizes.
-National weekly reports show shell egg inventory up 1.3% and breaking stock inventory down 4.5% over last week.
+Market levels are moving lower for medium and large sizes.
+National weekly reports show shell egg inventory up 5.2% and breaking stock inventory up 3.0% over last week.

 FLUID MILK